Bangladeshis: Non-Bengali Muslims

 An estimated 3 million Bangladeshi citizens are non-Bengali Muslim immigrants from different parts of South Asia.
 They include affluent sections of the country's merchant and business class, particularly Nizari Ismailism adherents.
 They also include former Stranded Pakistanis and their descendants.
 Bangladesh's non-Bengali Muslims are usually fluent in both Bengali and Hindustani.
 Also there are over 1 million Rohingya Muslim refugees living in Bangladesh who came here during the period of (2016–17) crisis.
 On 28 September 2018, at the 73rd United Nations General Assembly, Bangladeshi Prime Minister Sheikh Hasina said there are 1.1–1.3 million Rohingya refugees now settled in Bangladesh.

 Tribes of the Chittagong Hill Tracts

 Chakma dancers in a village in Chittagong hill track.

-In southeastern Bangladesh, the Chittagong Hill Tracts frontier has a district history.
+In southeastern Bangladesh, the Chittagong Hill Tracts frontier has a distinct history.
 It was an exclusive zone for Tibeto-Burman tribes in Bengal during the British Raj.
 Today, the area makes up 10% of Bangladesh's territory.
 It is home to several indigenous ethnic groups in the three hill districts of Rangamati, Bandarban and Khagrachari.
 The three largest communities in the region have a Raja as their tribal chief who is recognized by the Government of Bangladesh.